SwissDataScienceCenter/renku/source/developer/knowledge_graph.rst

 3. client requests status of mutation identified by **uuid** received at (2 request received)
 4. mutation service sends back the mutation status

-The response sent at (4 mutation status) will contain a `status` field which can have two values:
+The response sent at (4 mutation status) will contain a :code:`status` field which can have two values:

 - pending: the mutation has not been processed yet
 - completed: the mutation has been processed

-In the case of `completed` status, the response will contain more information about the result of processing the mutation.
+In the case of :code:`completed` status, the response will contain more information about the result of processing the mutation.
 Notably, the response will display an error message if for some reason (e.g. invalid mutation), the mutation failed.
 Otherwise, if the mutation was successfully processed, then the response will contain a sequence of graph